contao/docs/docs/manual/installation/quickstart.en.md

 ### Basic configuration

-Before you install Contao, you need to configure the manager itself.
-To do this, create a new user by assigning a username and password.
+Before you install Contao you need to configure the manager itself.
+To do this create a new user by assigning a username and password.
 Username and password are independent of the later Contao installation!